Autodesk-Forge/Data_Exchange_Samples/4.IdentifyVersionDifference/README.md

 	![](./img/structure_change2.png)

-- `autodesk.design:assets.instance-1.0.0` and `autodesk.design:assets.design-1.0.0` - change or addition of these type of assets indicate that some properties were added or modified.
+- `autodesk.design:assets.instance-1.0.0` and `autodesk.design:assets.design-1.0.0` - change or addition of these types of assets indicate that some properties were added or modified.
 In our example, the properties of the wall have changed when we added the door, which was reflected in modification of instance asset containing the instance wall properties as follows:

 	![](./img/instance_wall_diff.png)

 To conclude, these hints help in targeting the needed type of changes that you are looking for when dealing with data differences between two revisions (versions).
-If interested in modification of hierarchical structure of the parts, look for the group assets.
+If interested in modification of the hierarchical structure of the parts, look for the group assets.
 If interested in property changes, look for the instance and design assets.

 -----------